Shinkansen: Safety record

 Over the Shinkansen's 60-plus year history, carrying over 10 billion passengers, there have been no passenger fatalities due to train accidents such as derailments or collisions, despite frequent earthquakes and typhoons.
 Injuries and a single fatality have been caused by doors closing on passengers or their belongings; attendants are employed at platforms to prevent such accidents.
 There have, however, been suicides by passengers jumping both from and in front of moving trains.

 There have been two derailments of Shinkansen trains in passenger service.
 The first one occurred during the Chūetsu earthquake on 23 October 2004.
 Eight of ten cars of the Toki No. 325 train on the Jōetsu Shinkansen derailed near Nagaoka Station in Nagaoka, Niigata.
 There were no casualties among the 154 passengers.

 Another derailment happened on 2 March 2013 on the Akita Shinkansen when the Komachi No. 25 train derailed in blizzard conditions in Daisen, Akita.
 No passengers were injured.

 In the event of an earthquake, an earthquake detection system can bring the train to a stop very quickly; newer trainsets are lighter and have stronger braking systems, allowing for quicker stopping.
 New anti-derailment devices were installed on tracks after analysis of the Jōetsu derailment.

-Several months after the exposure of the Kobe Steel falsification scandal, which is among the suppliers of high-strength steel for Shinkansen trainsets, cracks were found upon inspection of a single bogie, and removed from service on 11 December 2017.
+Kobe Steel is one of the suppliers of high-strength steel for Shinkansen trainsets and, during inspections following the Kobe Steel data falsification scandal, cracks were found in a single bogie which was then removed from service on 11 December 2017.

 On 23 January 2024, a massive power outage struck the Tohoku, Hokuriku and Joetsu Shinkansen lines, resulting in the cancellation of 283 trains and affecting about 120,000 passengers.
 JR East said that the outage was caused by a Kagayaki service train touching an overhead power cable which was left dangling after the metal rod supporting it fractured between Omiya Station in Saitama and Ueno Station in Tokyo.
 The incident damaged the train's pantographs and a window, while two railway employees were hospitalized following an explosion that occurred at the site during repairs.
 Most Shinkansen services were restored the following morning.

 In September 2024 and March 2025, two decoupling incidents took place on trains servicing the Tohoku line.

 On 15 August 2025, a burning smell was noticed by crew members aboard a Kodama service of the Tokaido Shinkansen.
 At the time, the N700S set was travelling between Maibara and Gifu-Hashima station, where the train was stopped and white smoke was found coming from underneath car number 9.
 The fire department was called, and identified a fire on the underside of the vehicle.
 There were no reported injuries, but the 250 passengers were forced to disembark and take a later Nozomi service.